 “‘Mad Love’, is a 1995 Touchstone Pictures theatrical film that is finally making its way onto Blu-ray, in 2020.
 The major highlight of this Blu-ray is the audio commentary by entertainment journalist, & author Bryan Reesman.
 As a successful author with a history in music, Reesman’s commentary for ‘Mad love’ is well researched, informative & unbiased.
 A victim of major studio interference ‘Mad Love’ crashed and burned at the box office in 1995, despite the intentions of writer Paula Milne, director Antonia Bird & actress Drew Barrymore.

 Reesman states in his commentary that Touchstone Pictures (affiliated with Disney) panicked when religious controversy erupted publicly surrounding the subject matter of director Antonia Bird’s previous film ‘Priest’, which hit theatres while ‘Mad Love’ was in production.
 Major cuts were made by the studio to Milne’s script & to Bird’s final film before it was released theatrically.
-Key plot-points about mental illness & teen suicide were heavily softened & watered down, or completely cut from he final film, so the studio could market it as a teen comedy, despite the film neither being a comedy or a teen specific, story.
+Key plot-points about mental illness & teen suicide were heavily softened & watered down, or completely cut from the final film, so the studio could market it as a teen comedy, despite the film neither being a comedy or a teen specific story.

 Barrymore’s character’s often manic behaviour throughout the film is easily dismissed as mere depression, when in fact her character suffers from bipolar disorder (which is a completely different thing).
-Touchstone further wanted to capitalize on the appeal of its young stars Barrymore & Chris O’Donnell so about a half hour of darker subject matter was but from the final film, which again, hurt any impact the movie might have made of an audience had it been left alone.
+Touchstone further wanted to capitalize on the appeal of its young stars Barrymore & Chris O’Donnell so about a half hour of darker subject matter was cut from the final film, which again, hurt any impact the movie might have made of an audience had it been left alone.

-Barrymore voiced her unhappiness with the projects eventual outcome, as did O’Donell, but both actors praised director Antonia Bird for her initial vision, while both agreed the final film bore little resemblance to the initial project they had both signed on to do.
+Barrymore voiced her unhappiness with the project’s eventual outcome, as did O’Donell, but both actors praised director Antonia Bird for her initial vision, while both agreed the final film bore little resemblance to the initial project they had both signed on to do.
 The movie’s trailer offers many glimpses into footage that was cut from the final picture.
 I wonder just how much of this film was trimmed away in the final cut.
 Maybe there’s a whole other film out there in an archive somewhere?
-Who knows?.
+Who knows?